 So you have slaved away changing out the water on your new Spider Plant cuttings and finally, they are thriving and growing plenty of new strong roots!
 Once the roots are about 5-7cm it may be time to repot your cuttings.

-Whether it becomes a gift for someone or the new focal point of a room, your new Spider Plant should now be a grown-up and may even someday become a mother of its own to new spider babies.
+Whether it becomes a gift for someone or the new focal point of a room, your new plantshould now be a grown-up and may even someday become a mother of its own to new spider babies.

-Propagate a Spider Plant through division of the mother plant
+How to propagate a Spider Plant through division

-This method of propagation only really works if your Spider Plant is quite bushy and you don’t mind taking part of it to form a whole new plant.
+This method only really works if your plant is quite bushy and you don’t mind taking part of it to form a whole new plant.
 But if you do have a big enough Spider Plant with various sections, then this method is great for those who don’t want to wait for weeks/months for roots and new leaves to grow.
 With the division method, you get new plants instantly!!

 Take your plant out of the pot